Stanko/Stanko.github.io/_posts/2017-03-05-talks-i-like.md

 ### Adjusting the Dials in the Circuits of the Human Brain with Deep by Brain Stimulation<br> <small>Dr Andres Lozan, 2016</small>

-I watched this one live and the ng-conf 2016, and it blew me away.
+I watched this one live at ng-conf 2016, and it blew me away.
 It has nothing to do with a development, but medicine.
 How doctors are able to adjust brain functions by applying electricity to a certain parts.